 sudo apt install autossh

-Change to fit your distro.
+Change to fit your distribution.
 In this case, I’m using Ubuntu Server.
 Then, we need to make a

 systemd configuration file.